A MAXIMUM FREIGHT GUIDE TO SHIPPING MEDICAL SUPPLIES

 Below an example of some additional required information for Manufactures and Importers of Medical Equipment:

 It is important to consider the regulatory aspect of shipping medical supplies.
 These requirements take time and often time are overlooked as part of the transit time.
 Oftentimes importers and exporters will only look at the time in the land, air, or sea, but it is not uncommon that customs clearance and examination is the longest part of a cargo’s journey.
-The Vital Worldwide team works with trusted brokers that are familiar with clearing medical shipments to ensure your shipments are handled efficiently and timely.
+The Maximum Freight team works with trusted brokers that are familiar with clearing medical shipments to ensure your shipments are handled efficiently and timely.

 Current Trends (As of the writing of this article 4/27/2020):